fIowerboy/fIowerboy/README.md

  <img width="400" height="400" src="https://files.catbox.moe/xb3do3.png">

 02:30 PM[euthanize me] whispers: 🌼boi . on dni.
-10%
-02:29 PM[euthanize me] whispers: vstrs
-02:30 PM[euthanize me] whispers: oftb.

- [. ᴠᴇɴᴋᴍᴀɴ ʟᴜᴄᴀs | ɪɴᴛ] Max: ‘Stop stalking me Stalker!’
-Lucas: ‘ I’m a stalker for our love baby, watching you like a hawk is what I do to keep you and I together /RIZZ

- IM SO FUCKING MADDDDDDDDDDDDDDD
+10% (wik when me and orph c+h in the gas room)